GENERAL INFORMATION ON THE WORK OF THE COMMITTEE

 Background: establishment and mandate

 On 17 June 2011, the Security Council unanimously adopted resolutions 1988 (2011) and 1989 (2011) as successor resolutions to resolution 1904 (2009).
 By adopting these resolutions, the Security Council decided to split the Al-Qaida and Taliban sanctions regime.
 Resolution 1989 (2011) stipulates that the sanctions list maintained by the Security Council Committee established pursuant to resolution 1267 (1999) will henceforth be known as the “Al-Qaida Sanctions List” and include only names of those individuals, groups, undertakings and entities associated with Al-Qaida.
-The Security Council will review the current sanctions measures with a view to their possible further strengthening by June 2014.
+On 17 June 2014, through resolution 2161 (2014), the Security Council reaffirmed the provisions set out in paragraph 1 of resolution 1989 (2011).
+The Security Council will review the current sanctions measures with a view to their possible further strengthening by December 2015.

 The above-mentioned resolutions have all been adopted under Chapter VII of the United Nations Charter and require all States to: freeze the assets of, prevent the entry into or transit through their territories by, and prevent the direct or indirect supply, sale and transfer of arms and military equipment to any individual or entity associated with Al-Qaida as designated by the Committee.
 The primary responsibility for the implementation of the sanctions measures rests with Member States and effective implementation is mandatory.